Other Common Names

 Is the "Daddy Long-Legs" the most venomous spider?
 NO...Absolutely Not

-There are 2 groups of Arachnids commonly called "Daddy Long-legs" & neither are dangerous to people.
+Two groups of arachnids are commonly called "Daddy Long-legs" but neither are dangerous to people.

-Commonly called "Harvestmen" or "Daddy Long-legs," Opiliones DO NOT POSSESS VEMON nor a delivery system.
+Opiliones (=Phalangida), "Harvestmen" --Commonly called "Daddy Long-legs," they DO NOT POSSESS VENOM nor a delivery system (see here